OptimizeGEO Logo

 How often should AI search visibility be tracked?

-Daily tracking is ideal for active teams; weekly is the minimum for strategic programs.
+Daily tracking of core prompts is ideal; weekly is the minimum for strategic programs.

 Related reading